opendocsg/slw-judgments-backfill/2018_SGHC_190/report.md

 several breaches of the Agreement in various paragraph of the Defence, [note: 100] but none of these pertained to the removal of the defendant from Ruby Warehouse.

-123    As highlighted by the Court of Appeal in _V Nithia (co-administratrix of the estate of Ponnusamy Sivapakiam, deceased) v Buthmanaban s/o Vaithilingam and another_ [2015] 5 SLR 1422 (“ _V Nithia_ ”) at [38], the general rule is that parties are bound by their pleadings and the court is precluded from deciding on a matter that parties have decided not to put into issue.
+123    As highlighted by the Court of Appeal in _V Nithia (co-administratrix of the estate of Ponnusamy Sivapakiam, deceased) v Buthmanaban s/o Vaithilingam and another_ <span class="citation">[2015] 5 SLR 1422</span> (“ _V Nithia_ ”) at [38], the general rule is that parties are bound by their pleadings and the court is precluded from deciding on a matter that parties have decided not to put into issue.
 One exception to this general rule is where no prejudice is caused to the other party at trial or it would be clearly unjust for the court not to depart from the rule (see _V Nithia_ at [40]).

 124    The deficiency in pleadings in the present case has caused prejudice to the plaintiff.
 In this regard, I note that one way the plaintiff could have addressed the defendant’s argument on wrongful